JPipkin/SFDC-Record-Type-Picklist/ReadME.md

 	1. Search for "Named Credentials" in setup
 	2. Click "New Named Credential"
 	3. Fill out the Label with whatever name you would like to give it
 	4. The "URL" should be the base url of your org.
-For example: https://mydomain.my.salesforce.com
+Format: https://[mydomain].my.salesforce.com, https://[instance].salesforce.com
 	5. Set "Identity Type" to "Named Principal"
 	6. Set "Authentication Protocol" to "OAuth 2.0"
 	7. Set "Authentication Provider" to the Auth Provider you created in step #2